 AC - Access Control

 The AC Control Family consists of security requirements detailing system logging.
-This includes who has access to what assets and reporting capabilities like account management, system privileges, and remote access logging to determine when users have access to the system and their level of access.
+This includes who has access to what assets and reporting capabilities like account management, system privileges, and remote access logging to determine when users can access the system and their level of access.

 AU - Audit and Accountability

-The AU control family consists of security controls related to an organization’s audit capabilities.
+The AU control family comprises security controls related to an organization’s audit capabilities.
 This includes audit policies and procedures, audit logging, audit report generation, and protection of audit information.

 AT - Awareness and Training

 The control sets in the AT Control Family are specific to your security training and procedures, including security training records.

 CM - Configuration Management